guru1212/testMinions/API/README.md

 **How to Dockerize Python Flask project:**

-Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to that path.
+Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to cloned local project directory  testMinions/API/ where there is a docker file.

 **Build docker image:**